Home » Sea Turtle Volunteer Programme – Maldives

 How much does it cost to volunteer with ORP?

-In order to sustain the Marine Turtle Rescue Centre, expand our sea turtle conservation medicine efforts, and cover your expenses for volunteering at the Rescue Centre, we ask for a modest donation of: :
+In order to sustain and expand our sea turtle rescue work and clinical facilities, and cover your expenses for volunteering, we ask for a modest contribution payment of:

 4 Weeks: £2,775 per person